8 Facts About Oscar Isaac on His 40th Birthday

-Although Golden Globe winner Oscar Isaac is a familiar face to many, starring in films such as Ex Machina, Inside Llewyn Davis, and the newest Star Wars series, the 39-year-old actor is a pretty private person who prefers to let his work speak for itself.
+With a filmography that includes such films as Ex Machina, Inside Llewyn Davis, and the newest Star Wars series, actor Oscar Isaac is a bona fide Hollywood A-lister.
+But the Golden Globe winner, who turns 40 years old today, is a pretty private person who prefers to let his work speak for itself.

 1. ISAAC IS HIS MIDDLE NAME.

 Óscar Isaac Hernández Estrada was born in Guatemala City, Guatemala on March 9, 1979.
 But when it came time for him to choose a stage name, he opted to shorten his name to Oscar Isaac as a way to to be considered for more roles.

 "All [casting directors] would see me for was ‘the gangster’ or whatever, so I was like, ‘Well, let me see if this helps,’” Isaac told Esquire of his decision to change his name.
 This ultimately led people to think he was Jewish, however, including director Barry Sonnenfeld—who passed on Isaac for a role because he wanted a Cuban actor.
 (Isaac is half Cuban).

 Isaac has admitted that, growing up, he didn’t always see eye-to-eye with his parents, who are both devoted evangelical Christians.
 “The social-conservative culture wasn’t lining up with what I was understanding Jesus was saying,” the actor told Rolling Stone.
 This, coupled with his parents’ decision to divorce at his “prime trauma age,” are reasons Isaac believes he began acting out in school.

 3. HE WAS EXPELLED FROM SCHOOL IN SEVENTH GRADE.

 Isaac was a bit of a rebel growing up, admittedly even getting expelled from a private school in seventh grade.
 The reason?
 It’s pretty extensive.